Best Exhausts For Harley Davidson’s Sportster Motorcycles

 Bassani Road Rage 2-Into-1 Exhaust

-We saw massive gains at higher revs ranges, the long length and reduced curvature of the pipes funnel’s gasses at the maximum possible velocity.
-Unlocking higher revs you never thought were possible.
-We did see improved torque when compared to stock but mainly the Road Rage delivers maximum speeds.
+Once installed, the massive gains at higher rev ranges were immediately apparent.
+The long length and reduced curvature of the pipes funneled gases at the maximum possible velocity, unlocking higher revs I never thought were possible on my Sportster.
+Though I did notice improved torque compared to stock, what the Road Rage mainly delivered for me were maximum speeds.

-The excellent funneling of gases doesn’t just affect the speed of your Sportster motorcycle, the sound is also meteoric, utilizing a reverse megaphone muffler turning on your Sportster is like a thunder clap for that split second, before quieting down to a deep purr at idle.
-Listening to the Road Rage at idle you can hear the potential in it just waiting to be unlocked.
+The excellent funneling of gases did more than affect speed; it also made the sound meteoric.
+Utilizing a reverse megaphone muffler, turning on my Sportster felt like a thunderclap for that split second, before quieting down to a deep purr at idle.
+Sitting there, listening to the Road Rage at idle, I could feel the potential in it, just waiting to be unlocked.

-Opening up the throttle this exhaust booms to life, starting with that classic Harley roar that we all know and love, while performance was excellent we couldn’t get over how fantastic the Road Rage sounded in every area.
+As I opened up the throttle, this exhaust boomed to life, starting with that classic Harley roar that we all know and love.
+While the performance was excellent, I couldn’t get over how fantastic the Road Rage sounded in every area.

 Pros